larsjuhljensen/JensenLab/_pages/training_omicsvisualizer.md

 ### 1.2 Table row filtering

 Omics Visualizer allows you to filter the rows in the table before visualizing them on a network.
-Click the filter button above the network or go to the menu **Apps → Omics Visualizer → Filter table rows**.
+Click the filter button above the network or go to the menu **Apps → Omics Visualizer → Filter table**.
 In the filter dialog, you can build logical rules that take into account multiple columns in the table.
 However, here we will create a simple filter to keep only the phosphorylation sites that are statistically significant at a 1% false discovery rate.

 Select **Adj p-value** as the column to use for filtering, choose **<=** as the operator, enter **0.01** as the value, and click **Apply**.
 The filter button above the table should turn green to show that you have an active filter, and the table will only show the rows that passed the filter.